 4. Downtown Victoria

 The central part of the city in Victoria, Downtown, is known for its historical monuments, beautiful architecture, and some tourist attractions.
-While walking through the streets, look carefully for some interesting discoveries on the way - old tenements, cafes and bookstores can be found in the most surprising corners.
-The majority of places to stay in Victoria are located in Downtown.
-To find accommodation in Victoria (including hotels and apartments), compare prices from different websites including Booking.com, and Airbnb (click here to grab an additional discount for your first stay on Airbnb).
+While walking through the streets, look carefully for some interesting discoveries on the way - old tenements, cafes and bookstores can be found while walking through the district.
+To find your accommodation in Victoria, compare prices from different websites including Booking.com and Airbnb (click here to grab an additional discount for your first stay on Airbnb).

-The inner harbor in Victoria is located close to the British Columbia Parliament Buildings, and at the same time is the gateway to Downtown, the city's central district.
-There are seaplanes that operate for instance between Vancouver and Victoria.
+The inner harbor in Victoria is located close to the British Columbia Parliament Buildings.
+It's a gateway to Downtown, the city's central district.
+The seaplanes operate from here between Vancouver and Victoria.

 5. Chinatown and Fan Tall Alley